(Igby’s player absent – Igby participating as NPC)

 When the Ruby Scarabs climbed back up to the compass enclosure, they began the task of trying to reconnect the crystal to the compass mechanism.
 Because they were not familiar with the workings of the compasses, this took some time.
 Kaa was standing watch near the ladder on the shop roof as dusk fell, while Sula and Uto were working on attaching the crystal.
 Kaa heard something moving on the ladder below.
 Something was climbing up to the roof.
 As the figure rose high enough for him to see, Kaa was startled to recognize Velriana Hypaxis, leader of the Scorched Hand, for he knew she had died in the underground chamber beneath the temple of Nethys.
 She was clearly undead now.

 Just as Velriana climbed up the ladder, Sula and Uto got the compass working.
 A light shone out from it, in the direction of the ancient sealed gate that once had led out of the Necropolis.
-But it was too dark to tell precisely what location the compass was pointing to.
+But it was too dark to tell precisely what location the compass was pointing at.
 Then the undead Velriana let out a horrific shriek.
 Kaa cowered helplessly in response to her awful scream.
 The rest of the Scarabs managed to escape the worst effect of this shriek.
 Sula sent a sphere of flame to burn the undead woman, while Uto blessed everyone with the power of the gods.
 Azzaria recognized that Velriana had beecome a revenant, a particularly vicious type of undead that would not rest until it had exacted revenge for its own death.

 It was Velriana's misfortune that she didn't know which of the Scarabs had actually dealt her the final blow in the temple.
 Now all of the Scarabs but Kaa swarmed on her, and after a moment he recovered his composure and joined them.
 Within a very short time Velriana Hypaxis had died a second, final death.